Aliases for PPP2CA Gene

 GeneCards Summary for PPP2CA Gene

 PPP2CA (Protein Phosphatase 2 Catalytic Subunit Alpha) is a Protein Coding gene.
-Among its related pathways are Dopamine metabolism and p70S6K Signaling.
-GO annotations related to this gene include hydrolase activity and protein C-terminus binding.
+Diseases associated with PPP2CA include Neurodevelopmental Disorder And Language Delay With Or Without Structural Brain Abnormalities and Alzheimer Disease 15.
+Among its related pathways are Beta-Adrenergic Signaling and Association Between Physico-Chemical Features and Toxicity Associated Pathways.
+Gene Ontology (GO) annotations related to this gene include hydrolase activity and protein C-terminus binding.
 An important paralog of this gene is PPP2CB.

 PP2A is the major phosphatase for microtubule-associated proteins (MAPs).
 PP2A can modulate the activity of phosphorylase B kinase casein kinase 2, mitogen-stimulated S6 kinase, and MAP-2 kinase.
 Cooperates with SGO2 to protect centromeric cohesin from separase-mediated cleavage in oocytes specifically during meiosis I (By similarity).
 Can dephosphorylate SV40 large T antigen and p53/TP53.
-Activates RAF1 by dephosphorylating it at Ser-259.
+Activates RAF1 by dephosphorylating it at 'Ser-259' (PubMed:10801873).
+Mediates dephosphorylation of WEE1, preventing its ubiquitin-mediated proteolysis, increasing WEE1 protein levels, and promoting the G2/M checkpoint (PubMed:33108758).

 Protein Ser/Thr phosphatases are a group of enzymes that catalyze the removal of phosphate groups from serine and/or threonine residues by hydrolysis of phosphoric acid monoesters.
 They oppose the action of kinases and phosphorylases and are involved in signal transduction.